Max von Stephanitz

 Max Emil Friedrich von Stephanitz (30 December 1864 - 22 April 1936) was a German cavalry officer and dog breeder.
-He is credited with having developed the German Shepherd Dog breed as it is currently known, set guidelines for the breed standard, and was the first president of the Verein für Deutsche Schäferhunde (S.V.).
+He is credited with having developed the German Shepherd dog breed as it is currently known, set guidelines for the breed standard, and was the first president of the Verein für Deutsche Schäferhunde (S.V.).

 Early years

-Max Emil Friedrich von Stephantitz was born on 30 December 1864 as the son of Friedrich Wilhelm von Stephanitz and Maria Münch in Dresden, Kingdom of Saxony, into German nobility.
+Max Emil Friedrich von Stephanitz was born on 30 December 1864 as the son of Friedrich Wilhelm von Stephanitz and Maria Münch in Dresden, Kingdom of Saxony, into German nobility.
 His father died when he was just a child.
 Stephanitz attended Vitzthum-Gymnasium where he learned to speak French.
 Having an interest in agriculture he wanted to become a farmer, but it was his mothers wish that he become an officer in the military.

 Stephanitz was a career cavalry officer and spent some time serving at the Veterinary College in Berlin.
 Here he gained valuable knowledge about biology, anatomy, and the science of movement all of which he later applied to the breeding of dogs.
 He was promoted to Captain in 1898 and shortly after took his release.

 Around the same time he married his first wife with whom he had two children.
 Stephanitz also purchased an estate; Jahrholzwieshof in Grafrath.